TAYA00/obsidian/Workshop.md

 ### Connect styles
 > [!NOTE]
-    > ContentSAKAI - styles that you can use for free design token -  key with the value
+    > SAKAI - styles that you can use for free design token -  key with the value

 ```JS